-Introduction to Insolvency Program
+Introduction to Insolvency Program (IIP)

-The Introduction to Insolvency Program (IIP) is a two-day face-to-face interactive course that provides new entrants to the profession with an understanding of the fundamentals of corporate insolvency and provides a stepping-stone to further learning.
+A two-day, face-to-face interactive course that provides new entrants to the profession with an understanding of the fundamentals of corporate insolvency and provides a stepping-stone to further learning.

 Who should attend

 The course is aimed at new entrants to the insolvency profession, who are either just beginning their career or entering the profession from a different vocation.

 There are no prerequisites for the Introduction to Insolvency Program.
 However, we recommend you have three months experience prior to attending this course.

 - Describe each of the different types of formal insolvency appointments and how they interact.